 Carl Bernstein: Facing certain criminal charges that might be brought against some people that are innocent, we just feel that it would be...

 Debbie Sloan: No, it's not.

-Hugh Sloan Jr.: Debbie, tell them to come in.
+Hugh Sloan Jr.: Deborah, tell them to come in.

 Carl Bernstein: All these checks from Mexico?